 Other amenities include a medical center, gift shop, and places to buy snacks or beverages.
 On-track dining options include staple American meals like burgers and fries, sandwiches, pizza, and more.
 You’ll also be able to enjoy soft-serve ice cream and specialty coffees.

 Beyond the actual track, guests will also benefit from the track’s close proximity to the city of San Diego.
 Countless hotels, restaurants, and beachfront attractions await once you step out of the racetrack facilities themselves.

-However, the race track quickly resumed operations after the war.
-It only increased in popularity throughout the 60s and 70s.
+The racetrack quickly resumed operations after the war.
+It only increased in popularity throughout the 1960s and ’70s.
 In the 80s, Del Mar’s infield opened to spectators, which increased attendance even further.
-During the 90s, the track underwent renovations to replace the grandstand.
+During the ’90s, the track underwent renovations to replace the grandstand.

 In 1991, the track ran a $1 million Classic Stakes race.
 Prosperity continued into the new millennium.
 These days, Del Mar operates primarily as a popular tourist and fairground destination, with the horse racing taking a backseat in most marketing materials.
 However, this approach has proven to be profitable for the Del Mar administrators.

 Since many other race tracks are closing down, Del Mar is one of the few original California tracks still in existence.
 This may actually benefit Del Mar, as racing enthusiasts are more likely to head to Del Mar if they want their horse racing action upfront and in person.